jbakse/Systems_Lab/docs/lesson_plans/oct_18.md

 ## Challenge 2: Adding Content with Javascript

-Add a `.js` file to your project and fix the errors.
+Create a `dom.js` file in your project, add this code, and fix the errors.

 **Starting JS**
 ```javascript